ViteStudio-Tech/UnrealEngineVite-Docs/Writerside/topics/Contributing/Coding-Guidelines.md

 ### Kismet / Blueprint API additions

 No new `BlueprintCallable` or `BlueprintPure` functions without explicit approval.
 Every Blueprint-exposed function adds reflection metadata, binary size and a call path that is slower than native C++.
+At the same type the Blueprint Nativization system needs to remain stable.

 ### Template-heavy patterns